-Charge sharing between the gap of two-strips have been studied with prototype wafers [18] shown in Figure 9.12.
-The wafer dimension is 65×65 mm2 implemented with 2 mm wide strips and the gaps from 50 μ m to 160 μ m.
-The beam test was conducted with a set of fine-pitched strip detectors as a telescope to provide reference positions of incident electrons scattered across strips and gaps.
-The charge sharing for electrons in the gaps are compared for η distributions in Figure 9.12, which are found compatible for the different gap widths.
-Charge collection shows no loss, and are drifted toward the near strips with the η peaking at the edges.
-The dispelling charges in the middle of a gap is
+with a set of fine-pitched strip detectors as a telescope to provide reference positions of incident electrons scattered across strips and gaps.
+The charge sharing for electrons in the gaps are compared for $\eta$ distributions in Figure 9.12, which are found compatible for the different gap widths.
+Charge collection shows no loss, and are drifted toward the near strips with the $\eta$ peaking at the edges.
+The dispelling charges in the middle of a gap is difficult for detecting the position of an incident electron in the gap.
+But, it does divide the event fraction cleanly to the near side of the strips.